trivett/gastby-portfolio/content/posts/2018-03-10---Get-Turn-By-Turn-Voice-Directions-With-Strava-Routes.md

 Open and click `Get started`.

+change to shared memory

+download your area

+skip

 Skip downloading the maps for now.
 Hit the hamburger menu in the bottom left and tap `Settings`, then `General Settings`.

 Look for the `Data Storage Folder` option and click that.
 Click the pencil edit icon and choose `Shared memory`.
 You will see a prompt to allow Osmand elevated access, hit `Allow`.